Chapter 2:

 “Loyalty?”
 Eralia muttered to herself.
 “More like better opportunists.”

 She closed the tome with a thump and opened her own leather-bound notebook.
 Inside the front, her fingers traced the sharp crease of a folded letter.
-Her jaw tightened.
 She didn’t need to read it, her cousin Corvan’s words were already burned into the back of her mind.

 …I pray that allowing your enrollment into the Royal College was the right choice.
 Should your ambitions of military command fail, a noblewoman such as yourself has other uses at the capital.

-A draft from the window sent a chill straight down Eralia’s neck.
-She whipped past the letter and her pages of combat notes, landing on a list of names in her own scratchy handwriting.
+She whipped past the letter and her pages of military notes, landing on a list of names in her own scratchy handwriting.

 House Vellen.
 House Pasaulis… House Rustes.

-Her own footsteps were absorbed by a growing chatter ahead.
 The dim corridors opened into a grand courtyard where the sudden sunlight nearly blinded her.
-Before her eyes could adjust, the crowd surged around her.
-A warm, disorganized mass of bodies.
-Her procession vanished into the chaos.
+Before her eyes could adjust, the crowd surged around her, a warm, disorganised mass of bodies, and her procession vanished into the chaos.
 She frowned and raised her head.
 Of course…

 Eralia stepped back, leaning against a pillar as she caught her breath.
-Lodran banners fluttered in the mountain’s wind.
-Spectators circled a large, paved square, kept behind by a low stone wall.
-A voice, a touch too loud, chimed over the chatter.
+Lodrian banners fluttered in the mountain’s wind.
+Spectators circled a large, paved square, kept behind by a low wall.
+A voice just a touch too loud chimed in over the chatter.

 “Young Lord Rustes, what a pleasure it is to see you!”

 Her head snapped towards the young noble.
-He had an eager smile, his bow a touch too deep.
+He had an eager smile, his bow just a touch too deep as well.

 “…I wish I could say the same, Ottro.”
-The young lord in question, Mordhun Rustes, sighed before he turned to respond.
-The scar on his right knuckles vanished as he clasped his hands behind his back neatly.
+The young lord in question, Mordhun Rustes, sighed before turning to respond.
+The scar on his right knuckles vanished as he clasped his hands neatly behind his back.

 “Ah, Lord Rustes, surely you jest!”
 Ottro shifted from foot to foot nervously.
 “I wouldn’t expect a disciple of your importance to be here, watching the entrance ceremony, though!”

-Mordhun turned his shoulder to Ottro, his gaze drifting to the line of recruits ahead.
+Mordhun turned his shoulder to Ottro, his gaze retiring to the line of recruits ahead.

 Ottro gave an unsubtle cough before continuing.
 “Could it be, perhaps, you’ve heard the rumours surrounding that commoner?”